TrungNguyenDuc/Beads-FWHM/README.md

 # Bead Image Resolution Analysis

 This Python script evaluates the Full Width at Half Maximum (FWHM) of 100 nm fluorescence bead images in the x, y, and z dimensions to estimate the resolution of an imaging system.
 It performs Gaussian fitting on the intensity profiles of individual beads to calculate the lateral and axial resolution and assess the system's imaging quality.
+See our bioRxiv paper [1] (https://doi.org/10.1101/2024.11.29.626121) for full optical setup instructions.

 ![OPM-Autofocus-Fig 4](https://github.com/user-attachments/assets/27e0122d-49aa-464d-a5e4-3b5ff4cd2925)